Gibartes/O-LoRa/README.md

 ---------------------------------------

 ## O-LoRa - Android
+__ Written by MinSu & MyengKeun __

 ---------------------------------------

 O-LoRa Android application collaborating with Myeongeun and MinSu

+1. connect & packet handling - by ms

+2. UI design & database manage - by mk
 ---------------------------------------

 - You can download lastest olora android application in google [play store](https://play.google.com/store/apps/details?id=com.team_olora.olora_beta).

 ---------------------------------------

+this application is made for connect O_LORA device with user. users can use this app as any chatting app, like kakao or something. we considered what should our application's most critical feature have. -
+1. to begin with, activate your bluetooth module of your mobile.